acorderob/sd-webui-prompt-postprocessor/README.md

 * **Apply in img2img**: check if you want to do this processing in img2img processes.
 * **Remove empty constructs**: removes attention/scheduling/alternation constructs when they are invalid.
-* **Remove extra separators**: removes unnecesary separators.
+* **Remove extra separators**: removes unnecessary separators.
 This applies to the configured separator and regular commas.
-* **Clean up around BREAKs**: removes consecutive BREAKs and unnecesary commas and space around them.
+* **Clean up around BREAKs**: removes consecutive BREAKs and unnecessary commas and space around them.
+* **Clean up around ANDs**: removes consecutive ANDs and unnecessary commas and space around them.
+* **Clean up around extra network tags**: removes spaces around them.
-* **Remove extra spaces**: removes unnecesary spaces.
+* **Remove extra spaces**: removes other unnecessary spaces.

-## Notes
+## Notes on negative tags

+Positional insertion tags have less priority that start/end tags, so even if they are at the start or end of the negative prompt, they will end up inside any start/end (and default position) tags.

 The content of the negative tags is not processed and is copied as-is to the negative prompt.
 Other modifiers around the tags are processed in the following way.